allenlucke/commissionable-employee-payroll/README.md

 ## Update Documentation

 Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
 Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

+# Redux-Feedback-Loop

+## Description
+Duration: Two-Week Sprint

+The Redux-Feedback-Loop is a Single Page Application designed as a daily feedback form.
+Users may input their feedback by clicking on the radio button of the form, as well as adding a comment in the comment section.

+## Screenshots

+## Usage

+## Built with
+React, Redux, html, CSS, Node, Express, Javascript, PostgreSQL, Logger, Body-Parser

+## Acknowledgement
+Thanks to Prime Digital Academy in Kansas City who equipped and helped me to make this application a reality.
+Specifically Scott, Myron, and the Tyto cohort.

+## Support
+If you have suggestions or issues, please email me at allenlucke@gmail.com